-Motivate your children to help with cleaning by creating a fun, chemical free cleaning caddy for kids.
+Motivate your children to help with the cleaning by creating a fun, chemical-free cleaning caddy for kids.
 Included: my recipes for simple natural cleaning products, and a free printable room cleaning checklist.

 Wanna know my secret to getting my kids to clean?

 It’s not a monthly allowance.
 It’s not the reward of having a friend over.
 It’s not even candy bribery.

 I’ve tried all those things and more . . . desperate times and all.